tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-many trans men in particular feel a kinship with Mulan as the character prepares to convince everyone they're a man practicing their Swagger affecting their voice to a lower register and scrambling to settle on a boy name in I'll Make a Man Out of You Mulan as ping progressively Works their way toward achieving manhood which is divined by catching fish carrying heavy things and of course wielding a big stick they later fail the test of manhood when they or she is revealed as a woman or rather as someone who is not a man ultimately Milan is able to defeat the Bad Guys by playing on their misperception of her gender through a queer lens the message of Disney's Mulan is something many people learned as they come into their trans or non-binary identity by rejecting society's limited ideals of Womanhood and manhood you can become your more authentic self
+<mark><mark yikes>Many trans men in particular feel a kinship with Mulan,</mark> as the character prepares to convince everyone they're a man - practicing their swagger, affecting their voice to a lower register, and scrambling to settle on a boy name.
+In "I'll Make a Man Out of You," Mulan-as-Ping progressively works their way toward achieving manhood, which is defined by catching fish, carrying heavy things, and, of course, wielding a big stick.
+They later fail the test of manhood when they or she is revealed as a woman - or, rather, as someone who is not a man.
+Ultimately, Mulan is able to defeat the bad guys by playing on their misperception of her gender.</mark> <mark num=2>Through a queer lens, the message of Disney's *Mulan* is something <mark yikes>many people learned as they come into their trans or non-binary identity:</mark> By rejecting society's limited ideals of womanhood and manhood, you can become your more authentic self.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 6"%}>

 When I was at Smith College and coming into my own gender revolution, I thought, "I’m pretty sure I’m not a cis woman, so maybe I’m a trans man."
 I started binding my chest and wearing Oxford collar shirts and sweater vests (it was New England, so I thought I looked cool).
 I kept a secret Tumblr blog under a male alter-ego named Levitt, for Joseph Gordon-Levitt — which is very embarrassing to admit now.
-At that birthday party, I saw this version of myself in Mulan, as she prepares to convince everyone she’s a man — practicing her swagger, affecting her voice to a lower register, and scrambling to settle on a "boy name."
+At that birthday party, <mark>I saw this version of myself in Mulan, as she prepares to convince everyone she’s a man — practicing her swagger, affecting her voice to a lower register, and scrambling to settle on a "boy name."
 In "[I’ll Make A Man Out of You](https://www.youtube.com/watch?v=j9MfuWSQoWc)," Mulan-as-Ping progressively works her way toward achieving manhood, which is defined by catching fish, carrying heavy things, and, of course, wielding a big stick.
 She later fails the test of manhood when she is revealed as a woman — or, rather, as someone who is not a man.
-Ultimately, Mulan is able to defeat the bad guys by playing on their misperceptions of her gender, and — in an unfortunately transmisogynistic scene — getting her friends to transgress gender, as well.
-Through a queer lens, the message of Disney’s "Mulan" is something I learned as I came into my nonbinary identity: By rejecting society’s limited ideals of "womanhood" and "manhood," you can become your most authentic self.
+Ultimately, Mulan is able to defeat the bad guys by playing on their misperceptions of her gender,</mark> and — in an unfortunately transmisogynistic scene — getting her friends to transgress gender, as well. <mark>Through a queer lens, the message of Disney’s "Mulan" is something I learned as I came into my nonbinary identity: By rejecting society’s limited ideals of "womanhood" and "manhood," you can become your most authentic self.</mark>

 </from>
 </compare>